IPC Audit and Risk Committee Charter 2021-2022

-- request the attendance of any employee, including the CEO/Information Commissioner, at Committee meetings
+- request the attendance of any employee, including the CEO, at Committee meetings

-- obtain external legal or other professional advice, as considered necessary to meet its responsibilities, at IPC’s expense.
+- obtain external legal or other professional advice, as considered necessary to meet its responsibilities.
 The payment of costs for that advice by the agency is subject to the prior approval of the agency head.

 3. Composition & Tenure

-The Committee will consist of three (3) members appointed by the CEO/Information Commissioner.
+The Committee will consist of three (3) members, and no more than five (5) members2 appointed by the CEO.

-The CEO/Information Commissioner will appoint the Chair and members of the Committee.
+The CEO will appoint the Chair and members of the Committee.
 The Chair is counted as one of the members of the Committee.

 Members will be appointed for an initial period no less than three (3) years and not exceeding five (5) years, after which they will be eligible for extension or re-appointment for a further term/s subject to a formal review of their performance (noting that the total term on the Committee will not exceed eight (8) years).

-The CEO/Information Commissioner and Chief Audit Executive will not be members of the Committee but may attend as observers as determined by the Chair.
+The CEO and Chief Audit Executive (CAE) will not be members of the Committee but may attend as observers as determined by the Chair.